Akuukis/beancount_oneliner/README.md

 # Install

 ```
-pip3 install beancount-oneliner --user
+pip3 install beancount_oneliner --user
 ```

 Or copy to path used for python.
-For example, `$HOME/.local/lib/python3.4/site-packages/beancount-oneliner/oneliner.py` would do on Debian.
+For example, `$HOME/.local/lib/python3.4/site-packages/beancount_oneliner/oneliner.py` would do on Debian.
 If in doubt, look where `beancount` folder is and copy next to it.

 # Syntax highlight